Conoco: History

-The "Continental Oil and Transportation Company" was founded by Isaac Elder Blake in 1875.
-Based in Ogden, Utah, the company distributed oil, kerosene, benzene, and other products in the western United States.
+The "Continental Oil and Transportation Company" was founded by Isaac Elder Blake in November 1875.
+Based in Ogden, Utah, the company distributed the recently discovered mineral resources of petroleum / oil (first found in August 1859 by Edwin Drake (1819–1880), in a well drilled at Oil Creek, near Titusville, (Crawford County), in the far northwestern corner of Pennsylvania) and its refined by-products of kerosene, benzene, and other products in the Western United States.
 Continental Oil Company was acquired by Standard Oil Company in 1884, and was subsequently spun off during the Standard Oil divestiture in 1911.

 The main office was later moved to Ponca City, Oklahoma, when in 1929, Marland Oil Company (founded by exploration pioneer E. W. Marland) acquired the Continental Oil Company.
 Marland Oil acquired the assets (subject to liabilities) of Continental Oil Company for a consideration of 2,317,266 shares of stock.
 The merged company took the more recognizable Continental name along with the Conoco brand.
-However, it adopted Marland’s red triangle logo, which it retained until 1970 the now-familiar capsule logo was adopted.
+However, it adopted Marland's red triangle logo, which it retained until 1970, when the now-familiar capsule logo was adopted.

-Dan Moran, who succeeded Marland founder E. W. Marland as president of Marland Oil in 1928, became the first president of the merged Conoco.
-Moran ran Conoco for twenty years, seeing the company through challenges of the great depression, and retiring in 1947.
-The company ran into early trouble when, shortly after acquisition, it was hit by the Great Crash of October 1929.
-Conoco became a key supplier to the United States government during World War II.
+Dan Moran (1888–1948, led company 1928–1947), who succeeded Marland Oil Company founder E. W. Marland as president of Marland Oil in 1928, and subsequently became the first president of the merged Conoco.
+Moran then ran Conoco for twenty years, seeing the company through economic hardships and challenges of the Great Depression of the 1930s, and retiring in 1947, the year before he died.
+The company ran into early trouble when, shortly after acquisition, it was hit by the Great New York Stock Market Crash of October 1929.
+Conoco became a key supplier to the United States federal government and its world-wide deployment of the United States Armed Forces, along with several other Allied powers and their militaries during the Second World War (1939/1941-1945).